wp-plugins/agp-font-awesome-collection/readme.txt

 * **font_size** – allow to set icon size, positive digital value with "px"
 * **color** – allow to set icon color with HEX color value

-= How to use "Simpe Icon with text and shape" shortcode =
+= How to use "Simple Icon with text and shape" shortcode =

 Following shortcode can be used for adding of a simple icon with additional text and shape: